KBOct/KBOct.github.io/_posts/2021-09-26-presecurity-path.md

 ---

 I completed the Pre Security learning path on TryHackMe which teaches the pre-requisite technical knowledge to get started in cyber security.
+It explains how the web works and goes over network fundamentals as well as Linux and Windows fundamentals.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/THM-BPDUTNRC5R.png)
 {:class="img-responsive"}